Chances are you’ve heard that your foot has 3 arches – Medial, Lateral, and Transverse.

 I see it most often with externally rotated legs.
 When the leg and toes are rotated outward the lateral arch literally shortens.
 With shortening, structures are fixated, lose a healthy full range of motion, and various functions may become compromised.

-Another way the lateral arch can become jeopordized is with foot supination, in other words, using the lateral arch as the dominant part of the foot in walking.
+Another way the lateral arch can become jeopardized is with foot supination, in other words, using the lateral arch as the dominant part of the foot in walking.
 With supination the lateral arch starts to roll under the foot.

 It’s not uncommon that a lateral arch will both shorten and roll under.